print

 A Final Thought

 Was Jesus of Nazareth a real historical figure?
 Did He walk the countryside of Palestine and preach a powerful message about a magnificent Kingdom?
 Was He crucified and more importantly, was He resurrected from the dead as the scriptures declare?
-Further, is the impact of Jesus’ life thoroughly documented in both the biblical and historical record?
-The answer to these questions is categorically yes!
+Furthermore, is the impact of Jesus’ life thoroughly documented in both the biblical and historical record?
+The answer to these questions is categorically YES!
 Jesus lived and taught just as the biblical record asserts.
-Despite what critics might claim, the proof of Jesus’ existence is overwhelming.
+And despite what critics might claim, the proof of His existence is overwhelming.

 It is interesting to note that there were also critics in Jesus’ time who rejected Him and His gospel.
 This was done despite the mountain of evidence that proved He was in fact the promised Messiah.
 However, every attempt to discredit Him by these critics met with total failure.
 Finally, they resorted to perjured testimony to win their case.

-Today, those who deny the existence of the biblical Jesus must first reject incontrovertible evidence.
-That evidence shouts from the pages of secular history as well as from the sacred scrolls of God’s word.
-Then, just like those before them, these critics must manufacture an argument that has no basis in truth.
-That truth is simple but powerful: Jesus of Nazareth did live.
+Today, those who deny the existence of the biblical Jesus must first reject incontrovertible evidence that shouts from the pages of secular history as well as from the sacred scrolls of God’s word.
+Then, just like those before them, these critics must manufacture an argument that has no basis in truth—a truth that is simple but powerful: Jesus of Nazareth did live.
 He preached a powerful message of hope.
 He offered Himself as an atoning sacrifice for mankind.
 He was crucified and buried, then rose again the third day, just as He said He would.
-The truth is Jesus did live.
 But there is an even more important truth:

 He is alive today.